stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

 this approach to ensure best-in-class security by default.

-If JWTs are not desirable - perhaps because you implicitly trust the network and machine transmission to your origin servers - you can disable the JWT approach entirely (see the ``enabled`` property below) and instead send a simple string value or JSON document as documented above  If you don't have a preference however, it is recommended in most scenarios to retain the added security that JWTs can offer.
+If JWTs are not desirable - perhaps because you implicitly trust the network and machine transmission to your origin servers - you can disable the JWT approach entirely (see the :ref:`enabled <forwarded account header jwt enabled>` property below) and instead send a simple string value or JSON document as documented above  If you don't have a preference however, it is recommended in most scenarios to retain the added security that JWTs can offer.

 .. tip::